 This change likely won’t reduce the overall cost of car insurance in Michigan.
 However, it will change how those costs are distributed to individual drivers.
 In other words, the rating factors that are left — like your annual mileage and driving record — could carry more weight.

 While Michigan requires drivers to buy insurance with unlimited, lifetime medical benefits, insurers don’t actually pay unlimited, lifetime medical expenses.
 In 1978, the state created the Michigan Catastrophic Claims Association (MCCA) to reimburse insurers once a claim surpasses a set amount (currently $580,000 per claim).
-The funds come from a per-vehicle fee ($220 for 2019-2020) paid by insurers that pass the cost along to all drivers.
-After 2020, drivers who opt out of unlimited PIP will no longer have to pay the $220 fee; however, they’ll still owe $43 annually to pay down the association’s debt.
-Michigan Gov. Gretchen Whitmer ordered an audit of the association following the most recent fee increase.
+The funds come from a per-vehicle fee ($220 for 2019-2020) paid by insurers that pass the cost along to drivers.
+After July 2, 2020, the fee will be reduced from $220 to $100.

+If you previously struggled to afford car insurance in Michigan, you may now have better options.
 Drivers who build a history of continuous coverage indicate to insurers that they are responsible, lower-risk drivers, so they earn lower rates.
-If you’re able to buy insurance, be sure not to let it lapse — even for a day.
+Once you buy insurance, be sure not to let it lapse — even for a day.

 This affordable add-on coverage helps financially protect insured drivers if they’re in a crash with someone who is uninsured.
 It’s especially important in places like Michigan where there are a high number of uninsured drivers.

-Once the reform law goes into effect in July 2020, it’ll be a good idea to compare rates again.
-All car insurance providers in Michigan will adapt their pricing formulas to comply with changes in the law, so the company with the best rate for you may change.
+All car insurance providers in Michigan will adapt their pricing formulas to comply with the law, so the company with the best rate for you may change.
+That means it's a good idea to compare rates now that the law is in effect.
+Insurers will continue to dial in their pricing formulas, so your potential savings could improve over time.

 Michigan car insurance rate data comes from The Zebra’s 2019 State of Auto Insurance Report, which analyzed 61 million unique rates to explore pricing trends across all United States zip codes including Washington, D.C.
 Analysis used a consistent base profile for the insured driver: a 30-year-old single male driving a 2014 Honda Accord EX with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.